urbanslug/blog/posts/2019-07-21-Justifying-Sha256-for-variation-graphs.md

 For more about calculating this probability check out [Birthday Problem Approximations].

-To avoid a collision we need to make sure that our variations are fewer than the square root of the bucket sizethe point at which we get 0.5 chance of having two different strings sharing the same hash.
+To avoid a collision we need to make sure that our variations are fewer than the square root of the bucket size—the point at which we get 0.5 chance of having two different strings sharing the same hash.
 Think of it as the halfway point in a [binomial distribution] where past 0.5 we consider a collision to have occurred.
 In reality the halfway point occurs